-The health benefits of magnesium are far-reaching, since the mineral is a necessary part of numerous cellular processes.
+The health benefits of magnesium are far-reaching since the mineral is a necessary part of numerous cellular processes.

 It has been reported that magnesium supplementation may be beneficial for sugar control in those with type 2 diabetes, however studies are limited.
-The American Diabetes Association currently states that there is not enough evidence to support supplementation of magnesium in those with diabetes (6).
+The American Diabetes Association currently states that there is not enough evidence to support supplementation with magnesium in those with diabetes (6).

 Small studies have shown that magnesium supplementation may play a role in the prevention of migraines, given magnesium’s role in neurotransmitter release and vasoconstriction.
-However, the amount of magnesium used in these studies (600mg per day) exceeds the Tolerable Upper Intake Level (UL) of suggested magnesium supplementation, which means some people may experience gastrointestinal side effects (6).
+However, the amount of magnesium used in these studies (600 mg per day) exceeds the Tolerable Upper Intake Level (UL) of suggested magnesium supplementation, which means some people may experience gastrointestinal side effects (6).

 Studies looking specifically at magnesium’s effects on men are limited.
 They include the following:

 Testosterone: One study that looked at the effects of magnesium supplementation in both sedentary and athletic individuals found that testosterone levels increased after four weeks.
 Study participants were given 10 mg/kg of body weight of magnesium (2).
 Another study found that magnesium levels in men ages 65 and older are closely associated with testosterone levels (4).
 And one review suggested that more studies should be done to ascertain the role of magnesium on testosterone levels, given the reported positive effects (5).